-At SAST we apply agile methodologies to coordinate development across multiple teams in the plan and delivery of the different OS and platform components that come together as pieces of a puzzle to build the SAST ecosystem.
+At Security and Safety Things we apply agile methodologies to coordinate development across multiple teams in the plan and delivery of the different OS and platform components that come together as pieces of a puzzle to build the SAST ecosystem.

 As different industries are disrupted primarily through digital channels, agility becomes the new norm to respond to what is known as VUCA environments (volatility, uncertainty, complexity and ambiguity).
 While the agile manifesto was written in 2001, agile methodologies (e.g., Lean) have disrupted industries since the 50’s.

 Popularized by tech giants such as FAGA (Facebook, Apple, Google, Amazon) that have tremendously impacted society in such short timespan, startups such as SAST take inspiration from these giants that once were small startups and try to mimic this new way of working, not only in technology but also in business.

 At its core agile is a series of principles that act as an umbrella under which multiple methodologies can be applied both at team (Scrum, Kanban, Scrumban, XP, etc.) as well as at scale (LeSS, SAFe, Spotify model, etc).
 At SAST we live the agile principles as follows:

 From a product and technology perspective, the SAST ecosystem consists of an AOSP-based operating system running on the camera and surrounding services like a cloud-hosted app marketplace and a device management portal.

 At team level, the preferred agile methodology at Security and Safety Things is Scrum.
 At present we count with seven agile teams at SAST, each focused in the development of one component, running in a synchronous 3-week sprint cycle.

 Nonetheless, as is normal in such a complex ecosystem, there are lots of cross-team dependencies.
 For example, the operating system has to provide mechanisms and interfaces to allow the installation of an app from the SAST marketplace.